There’s a disturbing conversation happening in our society.

-There’s even been a small movement on social media asking friends to post pictures of art and puppies to drown out the political posts from your feed.
+There’s even been a small movement on social media asking friends to post pictures of art and puppies to drown out the polarizing (usually, political) posts from your feed.
 And while I love art and puppies just as much as the next person…

 Please do not be guilted into believing that silence is better than debate.